 Operational risk in Construction operations

 Predicting and managing operational risks is critical for results.
 The risks vary greatly depending on the type of contract and the compensation model.
 The degree of risk is proportionate to the size of the project and also depends on how well risk management is performed.
-In addition, the choice of technology, method and suppliers plays a part in operational risk – as do, in certain cases, the climate and weather conditions.
+In addition, the choice of technology, method and suppliers plays a part in operational risk – as do, in certain cases, the ground and weather conditions.

 Analysis of competence